 UBTS is committed to making itself accessible to all elements of the community and will endeavour to provide appropriate facilities and assistance for people with disabilities in order that they receive our highest standards of service.

 This website has been developed with the intention of making it accessible to as many visitors as possible.
 We have achieved this by adhering to W3C guidelines and ensuring that the site has been structured in a logical way.
-This site also strives, wherever posible, to meet the current COI advice for managing, improving and marketing UK public sector websites.
+This site also strives, wherever posible, to meet the current COI advice for managing, improving and marketing Uganda public sector websites.

 All files that are available for download via this website have been converted to the Portable Document Format (PDF).
 These files can be viewed using Adobe Acrobat reader which is a free resource that is available from the Adobe website.

-We have used Cascading Style Sheets (CSS) to control the visual layout of the site.
+We have used Bootstrap Cascading Style Sheets (CSS) to control the visual layout of the site.
 If your browser does not support CSS the site or you choose to over-ride our style sheet with browser settings, the site is still readable/usable.

 We use relative font sizes which means you can also override the default text sizes and set your own via the browser.